dannyvankooten/advent-of-code/2020/README.md

 To run a solution, build the executable and then run it providing a day argument or no argument to run all the days consecutively.

 ```
 make release
 aoc2020 10          # run a single day
 aoc2020             # run all days
 aoc2020 --bench     # run all days, best of 10
 ```

-PS.
 Day 15 will need huge pages enabled on your machine:

 ```
 echo 550 > /proc/sys/vm/nr_hugepages